-• Always make sure that the spare tire and jacking equipment are properly secured after use.
-Such items can become dangerous projectiles in an accident or sudden stop. • The spare tire is designed for emergency use.
-See specific instructions under the heading "Wheels and tires" in the "Do-it-yourself" section of this manual.
+The spare tire is designed for emergency use.
+See specific instructions under the heading "Wheels and tires" in the "Maintenance and do-itvourself" section of this manual.

 To start your engine with a booster battery, the instructions and precautions below must be followed.